KiranbirSinghVirk/Automatic-Timetable-Generator-using-ML/README.md

 The Random Forest algorithm is well-suited for this project because:
 - It handles categorical and numerical data effectively.
 - It is robust to overfitting due to its ensemble nature.
-- It provides high accuracy for classification tasks like predicting slot assignments.
+- It provides high accuracy for classification tasks like predicting slot assignments..

 ## Installation and Setup
 ### Prerequisites